 Compile point designs do not have as good QoR as designs without them because the boundaries limit optimizations.
 Cross-boundary optimizations typically improve area and timing, at the expense of runtime.
 The compile point type determines whether boundary optimizations are allowed.
-The tool marks automatic compile points as hard by default.
 For manual compile points, you define the type.
-See Defining the Compile Point Type, on page 464 for details.
+See Defining the Compile Point Type, on page 458 for details.

-These are descriptions of the soft, hard, locked, locked, partition compile types:
+These are descriptions of the soft, hard, and locked compile types: